Rights Respecting School

 A Rights Respecting School is a community where children’s rights are learned, taught, practised, respected, protected and promoted.

-On the 3rd November 2017, we had our Rights Respecting School Award (RRSA) launch day.
-The day started with an assembly introducing the United Nation's Convention on the Rights of the Child.
+Our Rights Respecting School Award (RRSA) launch day started with an assembly introducing the United Nation's Convention on the Rights of the Child.
 Each class created their own class charter and explored one of the Articles in greater depth, which they shared with children from other year groups.

 What is the UNICEF UK Rights Respecting Schools Award?